ernst96/D3/sunburst/README.md

-D3 Sunburst
+Radial Barchart
 ===========

-Inspired by the [windrose](http://windhistory.com/station.html?KSFO) featured on D3js.org, this is a sunburst that shows relative volume by the length of each burst.
-Color indicates a second dimension and each burst has a label that is positioned on the outside.
+Radial barchart inspired by the [windrose](http://windhistory.com/station.html?KSFO) featured on D3js.org.
+Color indicates a secondary metric and labels are positioned at the outer end of each bar.

 [See Live Demo &#187;](http://ernst96.github.io/demo/sunburst/)